SDADEEC/elevation_mapping/README.md

 # Robot-Centric Elevation Mapping

+## JW Modification
+- More info about parameters to tune

 ## Overview

 This is a [ROS] package developed for elevation mapping with a mobile robot.
 The software is designed for (local) navigation tasks with robots which are equipped with a pose estimation (e.g. IMU & odometry) and a distance sensor (e.g. structured light (Kinect, RealSense), laser range sensor, stereo camera).
 The provided elevation map is limited around the robot and reflects the pose uncertainty that is aggregated through the motion of the robot (robot-centric mapping).
 This method is developed to explicitly handle drift of the robot pose estimation.